scds/text-analysis-2/tuning.md

 Although we can expect the small margin of error implied by an accuracy score of 0.90 for the *en_core_web_trf* language model, there are steps we can take in our script to fine-tune our results.

-## Restoring removed stop words
+## Restoring stop words

-Stop words, as described in "[How Does NER Work?](ner.html)", are commonly occurring words that SpaCy and other NLP tools ignore in the `Doc` object.
+Stop words, as described in "[How Does NER Work?](ner.html)", are commonly occurring words that SpaCy ignores in the `Doc` object.

 [A full list of stop words](https://github.com/explosion/spaCy/blob/master/spacy/lang/en/stop_words.py) is listed on SpaCy's GitHub repository.
 There may, however, be cases in which we want to preserve the stop words within the corpus if they belong to named entites, like musicians with numbers in their names.